AphelionSoftware/OrcaKB/_posts/adductor-standing-band-pull.md

 ### Synonyms
 #### Alternatives
 ### Description
-Standing up, with band round ankle, and around bar at ankle height, crossing over
+Standing up, with band round ankle, and around bar at ankle height, on the foot on the side of the bar.
+Move the foot in front of, and then behind
 ### Progressions
 #### Regressed versions (Progressions to get to this movement)
 #### Progressive versions